 Earning dividends by investing in other members is based on their activity and engagement level with the network.
 The more you invest in profiles that are highly active, the more Eaves you can earn on a passive basis.
 Also, the more active you are, the more likely people are to invest in you.
-What sets Empire Avenue apart from other social networks is that you can have fun while getting exposure for your brand.
+What sets Empire Avenue apart from other social networks is that users are rewarded the harder they work and the better choices they make.

-This is a phenomenal social media amplification resource created by Gerald Weber and Ann Smarty.
+This is a phenomenal social media amplification resource created by Gerald Weber7 and Ann Smarty8.
 Once you sync your social accounts you can share blog content in order to obtain social credits.
 Once you earn enough credits, you can create your own blog project.
 Users will share your content on their own social media platforms in order to obtain the credit you applied to your project.
 The website is very easy to use and allows for buffering shares.
-Which means if you choose to share multiple blogs you can distribute them out at timed intervals so your social media accounts don’t get bombarded all at once.
+Which means if you choose to share multiple blogs you can distribute them out at timed intervals so your social media accounts don not get bombarded all at once.

 G+ is a great network for professional engagement, but you can take it to the next level by starting a community on the platform.
 G+ communities are places where like-minded people can share content among themselves.

 A G+ community provides a home base for attorneys in similar practice areas to share information and best practices.
 It can also be a great way to network with others.
 By containing interaction within a community, you can more precisely control the content that is shared there and who is allowed to join.

 These are good segmented networks to build on the world’s largest professional networking site.
 Groups on LinkedIn (just like on G+) allow attorneys to network with members of their industry.
 Another cool thing you can do here (and probably on other groups) is create one for your target market.